IceCoaled/Amd-Hypervisor-Base/README.md

 I leverage a lot of C++ stuff in this driver even went the hard route of making the main hypervisor a class.

-SVM-Based Virtualization: Leveraging AMD's SVM technology to create a hypervisor that can virtualize multiple processors with full control over virtualization settings.
+SVM-Based Virtualization: Leveraging AMD's SVM technology to create a hypervisor that can virtualize multiple processors.

 Nested Pages Support: The hypervisor enables Nested Page Table (NPT) support to provide better performance in memory management and isolation.